ctron/kura-container/extensions/artemis/README.md

 In addition the image is seeded with a new default configuration, containing a configuration for the broker which enables AMQP and MQTT support.

+**Note:** As Artemis comes as part of Kura now this example isn't no longer necessary to provide support for a broker in Kura.
+However the example still is valid showing how the emulator image can be extended with additional functionality.

 ## Connecting

 By default this broker exports via MQTT and AMQP.
 MQTT is on port 1883, AMQP on port 5672.